 Points of Contest

 It is also said that the tragic tale did not actually happen to Anne Cope or within the house at all.
 In fact, it is said that the ghost arrived to the house with the chest itself.
 The story of an entombed bride true but having already happened.
 The theory is that the tale pertains to Genevre Orsini, an Italian woman from a well to do family.
 Genevre too married her beloved in 1727, as Anne and Hugh did.
 It is said that after Genevre died encased within the chest the chest was sold to an English man and brought to Bramshill.
-The ghost of the White lady in this case is thought to be that of Genevre herself.
+The ghost of The White Woman in this case is thought to be that of Genevre herself.

-Remember to like the video if you enjoyed it and subscribe to my YouTube channel to be updated about future Illustrated Ghost Story releases.
+Remember to like the video if you enjoyed it, and subscribe to my YouTube channel to be updated about future Illustrated Ghost Story releases.